-Vivian is currently an MSTP student in the Feinberg School of Medicine doing a rotation with the Kalow lab.
+Vivian is an MSTP student in the Kalow lab.
 She completed her B.S. in biomedical engineering at Columbia University where she did research with Colin Nuckolls studying structure-function properties of group 14 molecular wires.
 When she’s not in lab, she enjoys cooking, doing yoga, and getting to know the Chicago arts scene.

 Donatello is a tortoise.
 He likes kale, escarole, and especially carrots.
 In his free time (ie all the time) he enjoys digging, sitting on top of his log, falling off of his log, and sleeping.

 The Kalow lab is currently recruiting students and postdocs interested in working in the interdisciplinary, dynamic environment of a new lab.
 Want to join?
 More info here!